itaedel/Benefits-In-A-Click/README.md

-# Welcome to My Repository
+# Benefits In a Click

 This repository contains the code and content for my GitHub Pages site.